 - Other chews besides the cheese.
 Think fruits, nuts, and seeds.
 We love dried fruits (i.e., figs) with fresh fruits.
 A mixture of salty and sweet nuts are always popular.

 - Meat choices for those who enjoy salami, prosciutto, bresaola, or my own unique favorite: smoked salmon.

 - Carbs.
 Don’t forget the crackers, bread, and toasts.
-Keep it simple; no chipotle-garlic flavored crackers, please.
+Keep these simple, so they don’t overpower the cheeses.

 - What’s your jam?
 Add some sweet fruit jam or honey to the mix.
 People love spooning it over their cheese and crackers.

 How to Display Your Cheese Platter

 - Spread out the spread.
 You can have 2 or 3 plates going at the same time, if it’s a larger party.
 Avoid the platter gridlock.